 How to Convert a Provisional Patent to a Non-Provisional Application

 You’ve got a brilliant idea.
-Maybe it’s a product that solves a real problem or a unique system no one’s thought of before.
-You filed a provisional patent application smart move!
-It gave you a head start and a “patent pending” status.
-But here’s the thing:
+Maybe it’s a product that solves a real problem or a unique system no one has thought of before.
+You filed a provisional patent application — a smart move.
+It gave you a head start and “patent pending” status.
+But here’s the thing: that protection does not last forever.

-Let’s walk through this conversion process step by step, with clarity, confidence.
+Let’s walk through this process step by step, with clarity and confidence.

-- 12 months to test, refine, or market your invention
+- time to test, refine, or market your invention

-- A chance to delay formal (and expensive) filing requirements
+- a chance to delay the more formal filing requirements of a non-provisional application

-But a PPA doesn’t give you full patent rights on its own.
-That’s where the non-provisional patent application (NPA) comes in.
+But a provisional application does not give you full patent rights on its own.

 Table of Contents